The Design Awards recognize design excellence of built and unbuilt work in

 - Site Plans are strongly encouraged and are to have a scale and north arrow

 - Floor plans, elevations and sections as required to describe your project

-- If the Project is recognized with an award, individual high-res photograph in JPEG format will be required from the submitter.
+- If the Project is recognized with an award, individual high-res photographs in JPEG format may be requested from the submitter.

 - Identification - Registration Round